GuyUnger/HyperLog/README.md

 `HyperLog.log(ship).angle("rotation", ship.get_node("gun"))`

-will log the rotation of the ship's gun to the panel of the ship
+will log the rotation of the ship's gun to the log-panel of the ship

 `HyperLog.log(ship).offset(Vector2(200, -20))`

-will offset the panel with (200, -20)
+will offset the panel by (200, -20)

 `HyperLog.log(ship).align(HALIGN_RIGHT, VALIGN_CENTER)`